THE JAMES W. REDHOUSE STUDENT PRIZE

 for best Progress in Turkish

-The Redhouse Prize for Best Progress in Turkish was established by the Turkish Studies Association in 1991, and four such prizes continue to be available annually, two for each of two regions in North America, designated as East and West.
+The Redhouse Prize for Best Progress in Turkish was established by the Turkish Studies Association (now Ottoman and Turkish Studies Association) in 1991, and four such prizes continue to be available annually, two for each of two regions in North America, designated as East and West.
 Although the monetary value is not large ($100), outstanding students deserve the public recognition that being a winner brings.

 The procedures are as follows: